 Are Lincoln conveyancing fees fixed?

 Some conveyancing solicitors in Lincoln carry out the conveyancing on a price per hour basis others work on a fixed fee.

-Our panel of expert solicitors work on a fixed fee basis, with no unexpected 'add-ons'.
+Your expert solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your quote will set out exactly what the fees and disbursements will be when your sale or purchase goes through.